Manisha Kalyan: International career

 Manisha was selected for the India Under-17 National Squad to play the 2018 BRICS U-17 Football Cup which was held in South Africa.
 She scored a goal against China Under-17, however, her side ended up losing 2–1.
 Manisha was then promoted to the India Under-19 National Team.
 She received public attention when she delivered a memorable performance in India's inspiring win over Thailand in the AFC U-19 Women's Championship Qualifiers.
 She scored a hat-trick in the same tournament against Pakistan which resulted in the victory of the India side with a big margin of 18–0.
 Manisha got her senior team call-up for the match against Hong Kong in January 2019 at the age of 17.

 Kalyan made her national team debut against Indonesia in January 2019, while she maiden goal against Bangladesh in the 2019 SAFF Women's Championship.
 She scored her third goal against UAE on 2 October 2021 as India won the match with a score of 4–1.

 With India, Kalyan went to Brazil for the 2021 International Women's Football Tournament of Manaus.
 On 26 November 2021, she created history after scoring a goal against Brazil in their 6–1 defeat at the 2021 International Women's Football Tournament of Manaus.
 In February 2024, she appeared with India at the 2024 Turkish Women's Cup, in which they ended the campaign as runners-up.

+During India's final 2026 AFC Asian Cup group stage fixture against Chinese Taipei, Kalyan scored a "thundering" free-kick from 30 yards, with the ball crossing the line after bouncing off the underside of the crossbar.
+Despite her goal, India lost 1-3 and was eliminated from the tournament.